A cocktail of chemical reaction networks and mathematical epidemiology tools for positive ODE stability problems: Compliments to analysis: the Child Selections Cauchy Binet expansion and the Banaji inheritance theorems

 The relevant minors, the ``Child Selections" \cite{Vas,VasSta} are square sub-matrices of the \sm, rearranged to have on the diagonal a reaction which produces the corresponding species, which translates into a negative sign for autocatalytic reactions (this reordering relates them to the theory of Perron-Frobenius for Metzler matrices with nonnegative off-diagonal entries).

 Conveniently, the signs of the determinants/summands may be obtained via symbolic decomposition of the coefficients of the \ch\ of the {\bf symbolic Jacobian} into positive and negative terms \cite{Vas,VasSta,GSV}.
-Amazingly, this approach yields existence of bifurcation results under any {\bf \rk\ \para s} (which include \MM, Hill, etc); however, for mass-action models, further work \cite{VasM}, or application of inheritance extension criteria \cite{Banaji,BanBorMotifs,GutShiu,BBH25,BorRost}, is required.
+Amazingly, this approach yields existence of bifurcation results under any {\bf \rk\ \para s} (which include \MM, Hill, etc); however, for mass-action models, further work \cite{VasM}, or application of inheritance extension criteria \cite{Banaji,GutShiu,BBH25,BorRost}, is required.

-The idea of using inheritance ideas in ME was already illustrated in particular examples in \cite{VAA} and Boros and Rost \cite{BorRost}; below, we provide first a tutorial on how possible network reductions are obtained automatically via the BiRNe method, and then illustrate on the SIRWS example how these may suggest rigorous reductions for mass-action models.
+The idea of using inheritance ideas in ME was already illustrated in particular examples in \cite{VAA} and Boros and Rost \cite{BorRost}.
+In this section, we provide first a tutorial on how possible network reductions may be obtained automatically via the BiRNe method, and then illustrate on the SIRWS example how these may suggest rigorous reductions for mass-action models.

 \paragraph{From critical fragments to child selections: a historical overview}

 The idea of explaining oscillations and multistationarity in chemical reaction networks by isolating small destabilizing substructures has evolved gradually, with increasing levels of formalization.
 The following paragraph reviews that evolution, clarifying terminology and attribution.